-Hello, I'm an archive artist working with photochemical film, based in Geelong and working regionally in Victoria.
+Hello, I'm a community archive artist working on Wathaurong Country and regionally in Victoria.

 Here are some examples of my work.
 Some are community projects, other are artworks.
 Some projects are purely photographic as this is my original background.
 Now I make work and talk to people about the smaller stories that are sometimes lost in the grand narrative of Australia.
 I give space and time for stories hidden in archives to be told, heard and shared.
 These stories are hidden on mantelpieces, in yarns around the kitchen table and in suitcases left at the local historical society after a house clearance or a passing.
 Memories reside in photographs, objects and in conversations.